 Custom function quickstart

-• Google Apps Script allows you to create custom functions that can be used directly within Google Sheets, similar to built-in functions.
+• Google Apps Script can be used to create custom functions for Google Sheets.

 You can use Google Apps Script to write a custom function, then use it in Google Sheets just like a built-in function.